Diffusions and random walks with prescribed sub-Gaussian heat kernel estimates: Construction of the trees and Laakso-type spaces

 By part (a) and \cite[Theorem 2.5.23]{BBI}, we conclude that there is a geodesic joining $\gamma$ joining any pair of points $[(\mathbf{u},\mathbf{s})]_{R_{\laak}},[(\mathbf{v}, \mathbf{t})]_{\laak} \in \laak(\glue,\branch)$ such that $L(\gamma) \le 8 \metlaak\left([(\mathbf{u},\mathbf{s})]_{R_{\laak}},[(\mathbf{v}, \mathbf{t})]_{\laak}\right)$.
 It is easy to see that by choosing points along such a curve, the space $(\laak(\glue,\branch),\metlaak)$ satisfies the chain condition. \end{enumerate} \end{proof}

 The inclusion \eqref{e:ballbox} admits a partial converse that we record for future use.
-The following lemma is a useful comparison between balls and `cylinders' in Laakso-type space. \begin{lem} For all $[(\mathbf{v},\mathbf{t})]_{\laak} \in \laak(\glue,\branch)$ and $r>0$, we have
+The following lemma is a useful comparison between balls and `cylinders' in Laakso-type space. \begin{lemma} For all $[(\mathbf{v},\mathbf{t})]_{\laak} \in \laak(\glue,\branch)$ and $r>0$, we have

 and